polurakeshkumar/plant-leaf-disease-detection-using-RCNN/README.md

 **Training:**

-You can get the [official faster R-CNN repository](https://github.com/kbardool/keras-frcnn) as a base code.
-But I have made few changes/corrections in the validation code and added video detection code in my github repository.

 I have trained my model using google colab and can find further instructions in the &quot;leaf\_disease\_detection\_fasterRCNN\_colab.ipynb&quot; python notebook if you are using google colab.

 Run the following code for training with data augmentation.